ruijiacao/ruijiacao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Ruijia Cao, and I am currently an undergraduate student at Georgia Tech.
+I am Ruijia Cao, and I am currently an undergraduate at Georgia Tech.
 My interests include high dimensional statistics/probability, geometry, and probabilistic combinatorics.